DamithaSenevirathne/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 The resource method definition has the accessor `get`, which is used to identify the resource methods as a field of the `Query` type.
 No other accessor is allowed.
 Then, comes the name of the field.
 The return type is the type of the field.

-The above resource method first retrieves the array of `CovidEntry` records from the datasource as an array, then returns an array of `CovidData` service type array as the result using the built-in `map` function.
+The above resource method first retrieves the array of `CovidEntry` records from the data source as an array, then returns an array of `CovidData` service type array as the result using the built-in `map` function.

 Similarly, we can define another resource method to add the `filter` field.